LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Requires a cluster of instances (can also be Multi-AZ)
   * Doesn't support SQL (own query language)
   * Comes with OpenSearch dashboards (visualization)
-  * Built-in integrations: Kinesis Firehose, AWS IoT, λ, Cloudwatch logs for data ingest
+  * Built-in integrations: Kinesis Firehose, AWS IoT, λ, CloudWatch logs for data ingest
   * Security through Cognito and IAM, KMS encryption, SSL and VPC
   * Can help efficiently store and analyze logs (amongst clusters)
   * Patterns: